 Graphene oxide (particle density 1.8 g/cm3) was obtained from Siniocarbon, China, in powder form and dispersed in deionized (DI) water at 2 g/L. Shattered graphene oxide was then produced via intensive ultra-sonication of the GO dispersion to achieve a relatively uniform initial hydrodynamic diameter of 90 nm.
 This was accomplished using a probe sonication at an amplitude of 30 μm and power of 40 W for 2 h with 30-second stop following each 30 s sonication.
 The dispersion was then centrifuged for 30 min at 19500 ± 500 rpm to remove the fraction of larger particles.
 Finally, the dispersion was passed through a 0.45 μm syringe filter and the filtrate was kept in dark at 4 ℃ as the stock dispersion.
 The concentration of this dispersion was determined using gravimetry measurement and was adjusted at the set concentration (50 mg/L) before each aggregation experiment.

 The evolution of aggregate size and concentration was measured over the course of each experiment at intervals of ~3.4 min using Dynamic Light Scattering (DLS) technique (Malvern Zetasizer Nano ZS, UK) as this has been used for characterizing non-spherical particles/aggregates frequently [73-75].
 The valid measurement size range reported by the manufacturer is 1 nm to 104 nm.
 The same instrument was used for measuring the zeta potential.
 The instrument settings for size measurement were fixed for all measurements following Babakhani et al. [40].
 These include using 5 runs each with a duration of 10 s for each measurement, setting the beam attenuator at a unit of 11, and the position of measurement at 6.5 mm.
 All experiments were conducted in duplicate for a duration >5 h.
 The standard deviations of the duplicate tests are reported as error bars in the final plots [76-78].
 A sample volume of 3 mL was used inside the cuvette for all cases, corresponding to the measurement depth of ~2.3 cm and total water column height of 3 cm.
 For fitting the model outputs we used the hydrodynamic diameter (DH), a scattered light intensity mean also known as cumulant mean, along with the derived count rate (DCR) data used as an indicator of mass concentration [40, 79, 80].
 Derived count rate was measured at different concentrations (5, 50, 500, and 1000 mg/L) of SGO to examine the correlation between the two quantities.
 The model fitted to DH and DCR data was then used to describe experimental PSD obtained in the middle (150 min) and the end of each experiment (300 min).
+For PSD data the volume-based distributions were used, and the analysis model of the Zetasizer software was selected as “General Purpose (Normal Resolution)”.

 All experiments were conducted according to the following procedure: (1) prepare the particle dispersion in DI water for a final particle concentration of 50 mg/L; (2) adjust the pH at 6± 0.05 (or alternatively at 2.5, 4, 7.5, or 10) with NaOH/HCl (100 mM); (3) ultrasonication for 5 min, add the electrolyte (either NaClO4 or CaCl2), immediately vortex for 5 s, transform to a disposable cuvette, and immediately start the measurement.
 The whole process after taking from ultrasonicator until the start of the first measurement took 70 ± 20 s.
 The pH set for different cases did not show considerable variations over the course of experiment; with maximum variation for pH 7.5 decreasing to 7.1 after ~15 h.